MenggeC3PO/MenggeC3PO/README.md

 ---
 Hit me up if you're into tech or grad school, I'm always down to learn something new and team up with others!

+<p>📫 Feel free to reach out if you're also applying to grad school — I'm always open to sharing ideas and collaborating on exciting projects!</p>